 A newly created facilitator role will help schools and families work together through the new approach.

 Tiered funding model

-Disability Inclusion introduces a new tiered funding model for students with disability with additional funding for schools to help students with disability take part in their education on the same basis as their peers.
+Disability Inclusion introduces a tiered funding model for students with disability with additional funding for schools to help students with disability take part in their education on the same basis as their peers.

 The new model is based on a structured approach to funding which considers the diverse needs of students with disability.

-The model will form part of the
+The model forms part of the

 Student Resource Package.

 Policy and Advisory Library guidance provides information about the new tiered funding model.